-An added difficulty arises when working with impaired speech in the Spanish language, this is the fact that there are no relevant databases of impaired speech in this language.
-Research in speech technologies often make use of large databases to train and develop acoustic and language models in order to model human speech, but there is a lack of databases when working in some specific tasks like this one.
+An added difficulty arises when working with impaired speech in the Spanish language, and it is the fact that there are no database of impaired speech in this language.
+Research in speech technologies often make use of databases to train and develop acoustic and language models in order to model human speech, but it is quite hard to work without information of the user speech.

-For this reason, this work also comprehends the recording of a database containing speech uttered by children with different impairments.
-This database contains the speech of 14 children (7 girls and 7 boys) attending the CPEE "Alborada".
-Their ages range from 11 to 21 years old and their disabilities comprehend physical and psychical handicaps like cerebral palsy, Down's syndrome and similar impairments that affect their language in all the levels: from the phonological level to the morphological, syntantic and/or semantic levels.
+For that reason, this work also comprehends the recording of a database of children speech with different impairments.
+This database contains the speech of 14 children (7 girls and 7 boys) attending the "Alborada" School for Special Education.
+Their age ranges from 11 to 21 years old and their disabilities comprehend motor and mental handicaps like cerebral palsy, Down's syndrome and similar impairments that affect their language in all the levels: from the phonological level to the morphological, syntantic and semantic.

-The set of words chosen for the recordings is the Induced Phonological Register (RFI) [8].
+The set of words chosen for the recordings is the Induced Phonological Register [7].
 These 57 words, arranged in terms of their difficulty is a very well-known set of words for the speech therapists in Spain.
 The set of words contains a rich selection of all the Spanish phonemes in several situations of phonemes boundaries and neighborhood relations.

-The utterances were recorded in the facilities of the CPEE "Alborada", under the supervision of at least one of the members of the Communication Technologies Group (GTC) and the surveillance of at least one of the staff members of the CPEE "Alborada".
-Every speaker recorded 4 series of the RFI in 4 different days to avoid the tiredness of the speaker during the process and also to capture the intra-speaker variability as another factor in the database.
-This way, a total number of 3,192 isolated word utterances are into the database.
+The recordings were made in the classrooms of the "Alborada" School, under the supervision of at least one of the members of the GTC and the surveillance of at least one of the staff of the school.
+The recordings were made in series of the whole Induce Phonological Register.
+The tiredness of the children during the process forced to a constant change of the speaker until every one of the 14 speakers recorded 4 series of the Register, which was consider enough speech material for evaluation.